Children, Orphans, & Women

 Many children suffer from hunger and live in dangerous conditions, with no one to protect them.
 Deprived of a father or mother to care for them, they are exposed to abuse, neglect, and many forms of exploitation, extreme violence, and psychological and emotional distress after the loss of one or both parents.
+Now imagine what this could mean and the impact on children?
+Terrifying and potentially having profound and varied consequences, leading to severe physical and psychological trauma, displacement, and long-term developmental problems.
+They risk being killed, maimed, orphaned, recruited, and sexually abused, and often suffer the loss of their families, education, and homes.
 No child should have to live such a dark and painful life.
 We believe that all children should have the same opportunities to thrive.

 How does The Trusted Save Help?